HowToSD/cremage/docs/users_guide/ug_navigation.md

 | Shift+Ctrl+g | Go to the marked image |
 | Del | Erase current image |
 | Backspace | Erase current image |

+There is also a scrollbar to the right of the image list box that you can drag to scroll fast.